 What should I do?

-- Pine nuts: Pine nuts contain a very high iron content.
+- Pine nuts: Pine nuts are high in iron.
 You can toast them lightly or grind them to mix in with your food.
-Pine nuts are especially ideal for children with anemia.

-- Mixed greens: A fresh, raw, and diverse salad is a wonderful source of iron.
-We aren’t just talking about lettuce and tomato – you can add sprouts, dry fruit, raw spinach, arugula, watercress, peppers, carrots, apple, sunflower and pumpkin seeds, and dress it with cold-pressed olive oil and a touch of lemon juice.
+- Mixed greens: A fresh, raw salad is also a wonderful source of iron.
+Think beyond just plain lettuce.
+Add sprouts, dry fruit, spinach, arugula, watercress, peppers, carrots, apple, sunflower seeds, and pumpkin seeds.
+Dress your salad with cold-pressed olive oil and a touch of lemon juice.

-- Spelt and millet beverages: Plant-based beverages are a great alternative to cow’s milk.
-In this case we are recommending two that are particularly healthy and rich in iron: spelt and millet.
+- Spelt and millet beverages: Plant-based beverages are a great alternative to milk.
+Spelt and millet are especially rich in iron.

-In some cases, anemia can be indicative of an auto-immune sickness or condition.
-If this is the case in your situation or you are aware of certain genetic factors that may make you more susceptible, we recommend you avoid or reduce as much as possible the consumption of milk and milk products.
+In some cases, anemia can be indicative of an autoimmune disease.
+If you have a family history of autoimmune diseases, we recommend you avoid or reduce your dairy consumption.
 You will quickly notice an improvement.